square/leakcanary/docs/recipes.md

       // ...
     }
     qa {
       // ...
     }
     dev {
       // ...
     }
   }
 }
 ```

-Then, you will have to define a Custom Configuration for which flavor do you want to enable LeakCanary:
+Then, define a custom configuration for the flavor for which you want to enable LeakCanary:

 ```
 android {